goodgodgd/docker-vo-bench/README.md

 > Note: `.` will always mean the repository root dir.

+To check **the benchmark results**, you can refer the paper file: `./An Open-Source Benchmark for SAVO.pdf`

 ## 1. Build Docker Image

 If you have not installed docker, you have to install docker. ([Ubuntu install](https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/), [Windows Install](https://docs.docker.com/v17.09/docker-for-windows/install/)).
 Here are shortcuts for ubunt installation.